 Japan is an amazing country.
-The culture, traditions, cuisine, safety and beauty make it truly unique and captivating destination.
-An absolute must see in our humble opinion.
+The culture, traditions, cuisine, safety, and beauty make it a truly unique and captivating destination.
+An absolute must-see in our humble opinion.
 Planning a first trip to Japan however is not a trivial task.
 It takes a good amount of time and plenty of research.
-This article is mainly a summary of tips, how to’s / dos and do nots based on our experience being in Japan for two weeks with our four year old son.
+This article is mainly a summary of tips, how to’s based on our experience being in Japan for two weeks with our four-year-old son.

-- English is not very popular language in Japan.
+- English is not a very popular language in Japan.
 We found out that other than the staff at the hotels we stayed at (in various cities) the majority of the people we had the pleasure to speak with did not speak English.
 Many of them at all.
-Staff at the train stations were helpful but mainly by hand signals and finger pointing.
-At the main tourist attractions most of the staff there either spoke or understood English so if you are planning to visit those places chances are you would be just fine.
+Staff at the train stations were helpful but mainly by hand signals and finger-pointing.
+At the main tourist attractions, most of the staff there either spoke or understood English so if you are planning to visit those places chances are you would be just fine.

 - Luggage storage.
 Most hotels would let you store your luggage with them.
 Most of the train stations have plenty of lockers for luggage storage.

 - Japan is a cash society.
-Local currency is the “yen“.
+The local currency is the “yen”.
 Credit cards are not accepted in many places.
-Many of the mid and high level restaurants, taxies, hotel as well as the 7-Eleven convenience stores do accept credit cards.
+Many of the mid and high-level restaurants, taxies, hotels as well as 7-Eleven convenience stores do accept credit cards.
 We carried cash with us consistently.

 - Bring cash with you.
 We never carried more than $500.00 with us and when we ran out we just used an ATM.
-There are plenty of ATMs at the airports, train and metro stations etc. Overall we never had a problem finding one to get cash out.
+There are plenty of ATMs at airports, train and metro stations, etc. Overall we never had a problem finding one to get cash out.

 - Japan is not cheap.
-Prices overall are comparable to those in USA so plan accordingly.
+Prices overall are comparable to those in the USA so plan accordingly.

-- Plan your hotels locations strategically.
-Make sure they are close to train / metro stations.
+- Plan your hotel’s locations strategically.
+Make sure they are close to train/metro stations.
 Japan has a superb rail system and you barely ever would need a car if you made a good hotel choice.
 To see how we did it check out the main post going over each of the locations we stayed.
-In each of the cities we have provided a link to the actual hotel.
-Hotels we stayed at were walking distance to the train station.
+In each of the cities, we have provided a link to the actual hotel.
+The hotels we stayed at were within walking distance of the train station.

-In general, ryokan rates includes meals fee, too.
-If you stay over a night, ryokan prepares the dinner on the day and the breakfast on the next day.
+In general, ryokan rates include meals fees, too.
+If you stay overnight, ryokan prepares the dinner on the day and the breakfast on the next day.

-- Japan rail system is second to none.
+- Japan’s rail system is second to none.
 Use it.
-Get yourself a JP rail pass and book your hotels close to the train / metro stations.
+Get yourself a JP rail pass and book your hotels close to the train/metro stations.
 You would not need a car if you do that.
-Note that JS rail pass is NOT always the most cost effective way to get where you want to.
-We got it mainly for convenience but in more than few cases it was not what we needed and we had to buy extra tickets.
+Note that JS rail pass is NOT always the most cost-effective way to get where you want to.
+We got it mainly for convenience but in more than a few cases it was not what we needed and we had to buy extra tickets.

-- Cars overall are not very popular way of transportation in Japan.
+- Cars overall are not a very popular way of transportation in Japan.
 Since their rail system is so efficient the majority of people use it for their daily transportation needs.
-Also space wise owning a car does not make much sense in the large cities.
+Also, space-wise owning a car does not make much sense in large cities.
 We did not use a car even once during our stay in Japan.
 Anytime we needed to go anywhere we either used a train or a bus.

 - Taxies are decent in Japan.
 Prices are reasonable and drivers would generally not try to screw you over.
 Just like in other countries in larger cities taxies tend to be more expensive.
 Based on our research.

 We absolutely loved the food in Japan.
-However we are big fans of raw fish, sushi and overall exotic cuisines.
+However, we are big fans of raw fish, sushi, and overall exotic cuisines.
 Our son obviously is not being four years old.
-For him however there was plenty of rice and chicken, pork katsu etc. His favorite meal till this day is the Kobe beef we ate in Kobe.
+For him, however, there was plenty of rice and chicken, pork katsu, etc. His favorite meal to this day is the Kobe beef we ate in Kobe.
 But then again … once you try that it is hard to say anything else really.

 - Japanese people do not eat on the go.
 This is not a thing there at all.